-- offering educational opportunites related to economic development and entrepreneurship
+- offering educational opportunities related to economic development and entrepreneurship

 - conducting research related to regional economic and public policy initiatives